Tuesday, July 30, 2019

 (Main Street)

-The arrow below points to these people.
+The arrow below points to this drawing.

 And its gentrified neighbor.